Why Do Polar Bears Need Ice to Survive?

 It’s hard to imagine a polar bear without the backdrop of snow-covered, frozen tundra.
 Unlike any other land-loving bears, polar bears are actually considered marine mammals whose daily life is closely tied to the sea ice.
 “The name, polar bear in many languages even indicates this,” says Thea Bechshoft, PhD, staff scientist at Polar Bears International, a non-profit that works to preserve polar bears and their sea ice home, who points out that in Danish, her native language, polar bears are called ice bears (isbjørn).
 Read on to find how ice is critical to their everyday life, the survival of the species.

 Polar bears are well-equipped to travel the icy landscape.
 Their paws are nearly a foot wide, with small bumps on the bottom, called papillae that help them grip the ice.
 Not to mention their claws, each nearly two inches long, that help them grip the ice—and their prey.
 In the icy waters, the front paws act as paddles and back as rudders.
 While polar bears are strong swimmers, sea ice is essential for travel, because it takes a lot of energy to move their bodies through the water.
 “Swimming has been found to be five times as energetically demanding for a polar bear than walking,” says Bechshoft.
 “Navigating the increasingly fragmented sea ice landscape can be energetically stressful, particularly for young cubs and for bears in poor body condition that are lacking a good layer of insulating fat.
 For them, swimming in the cold Arctic water carries with it the risk of hypothermia,” she says.
-Find out how many polar bears are left in the world.

 Nature didn’t skimp on equipping the polar bear for frigid conditions.
 Their super dense fur acts like insulation that prevents almost all heat loss.
 (Male polar bears can actually overheat when they run!)
 Though polar bears don’t generally sleep on the ice, on a warm day, the sea ice serves as a cool spot to nap.
 “I’ve come across polar bears sleeping (heavily!) on the sea ice north of Svalbard a handful of times.
 On a warm day, the bears may be splayed out on its stomach on the ice, trying to dissipate some of the excess heat,” Bechshoft says.
 Most of the time, the bears sleep in a shallow pit in the snow and use their front paw or a piece of ice as a pillow.